sdsouza42/1800_2023100_BBY31/README.md

 ## 7. Contents of Folder
 Content of the project folder:
+*structured this way because we originally setup the project to run on node express, and while we have removed node express we have kept the structure/pathing

 ```
  Top level of project folder:
 ├── .gitignore              		# Git ignore file
+├── .git folder                		# Folder for git repo
+├── Tips Masterlist (Firebase).docx     # Contains all the tips that go into the firebase Tip collection
+└── README.md

+ Main CASA folder:
+├── .gitignore              		# Git ignore file
 ├── index.html  			# landing HTML file, this is what users see when you come to url
-└── README.md
+└── *firebase hosting files

 It has the following subfolders and files:
+├── app/html/                	 # contains all html pages
+	alerts.html			# landing page, shows weather alerts
+	googlemap.html
+	login.html			# login page
+	navBottom.html			# skeleton for all pages
+	navTop.html			# skeleton for all pages
+	profile.html			# user profile page
+	reset.html			# reset password page
+	savelist.html			# user's saved to do (tips) page
+	signup.html			# register page
+	template.html			# template page not displayed to user, for dev purposes
+	terms.html			# terms and conditions page
+	tips.html			# tips page
+	tradeReg.html			# tradesperson registration information page
+	TradeSelect.html		# hire a tradesperson page
+    	/alerts/                  # contains each alert .html that is called and populated based on weatherAPI trigger
+		alertFreeze.html 	# for freezing weather
+		alertHeat.html   	# for heat domes
+		alertNone.html   	# shows when no weather triggers are activie
-├── .git                     # Folder for git repo
+		alertRain.html		# for heavy rainfall
-├── images                   # Folder for images
+		alertWind.html		# for strong winds
-    /blah.jpg                # Acknowledge source
-├── scripts                  # Folder for scripts
+├── public/js/              	  # Folder for scripts
+    	alerts.js			# shows weather alerts, reads weatherAPI, replaces alerts placeholders
+	firebaseAPI_TEAM31.js		# links firebase
+	login.js			# login page
+	navtop_img.js			# makes user image display across pages
+	popup.js
+	profile.js			# user profile page
+	rating.js			# for ratings system, currently defunct
+	reset.js			# reset password page
+	savelist.js			# displays from user's firebase of saved/bookmarked tips
-    /blah.js                 #
+	signup.js			# register page
+	skeleton.js			# used to make navbars across pages
+	tips.js				# displays relavant tip from firebase for the alert clicked
+	trade.js 			# hire a tradesperson page
+	tradeReg.js			# tradesperson registration information page
+	weatherForecast.js		# used to read weatherAPI and display forecast on alerts.html
-├── styles                   # Folder for styles
+├── pulbic/css/           	  # Folder for styles
+    styles.css    	    		# contains all css used
+├── public/img/           	  # Folder for images
-    /blah.css                #
+          	        #

 ```